t3l3machus/toxssin/README.md

 This project started as (and still is) a research-based creative endeavor to explore the exploitability depth that an XSS vulnerability may introduce by using vanilla JavaScript, trusted certificates and cheap tricks.

-The project is quite fresh and has not been widely tested.
+**Disclaimer**: The project is quite fresh and has not been widely tested.
 ### Video Presentation
 https://www.youtube.com/watch?v=i9osyuFK6ro